maj-biostat/misc-notes/manjaro.md

 Going with minimal with xfce: `manjaro-xfce-20.0.3-minimal-200606-linux56.iso`.
 Also tried gnome `manjaro-gnome-20.0.3-minimal-200606-linux56.iso` but did not like.

+Install updates to bring you up to date.

-Once installed and do updates etc, make sure to `sudo pacman -Syu base-devel`
+Make sure to `sudo pacman -Syu base-devel` to finish off.

 ## Software